Reformation in Switzerland: Development of Protestantism

 In the following two years, profound changes took place in Zürich.
 The Church was thoroughly secularised.
 Priests were relieved from celibacy and the opulent decorations in the churches were thrown out.
 The state assumed the administration of Church properties, financing the social works (which up to then were managed entirely by the Church), and also paid the priests.
 The last abbess of the Fraumünster, Katharina von Zimmern, turned over the convent including all of its rights and possessions to the city authorities on 30 November 1524.
 She even married the next year.

 Over the next few years, the cities of St. Gallen, Schaffhausen, Basel, Bienne, Mulhouse, and Bern all followed the example set by Zürich.
 Bern was the first to follow Zürich, in 1528, when the aftermath of the Bern Disputation officially pronounced Bern as the second Protestant Swiss canton.
 Their subject territories were converted to Protestantism by decree.
 In Basel, reformer Johannes Oecolampadius was active, in St. Gallen, the Reformation was adopted by the mayor Joachim Vadian.
 In Glarus, Appenzell, and in the Grisons, which all three had a more republican structure, individual communes decided for or against the Reformation.
-In the French-speaking parts, reformers like William Farel had been preaching the new faith under Bernese protection since the 1520s, but only in 1536, just before John Calvin arrived there, did the city of Geneva convert to Protestantism.
+In the French-speaking parts, reformers like William Farel had been preaching the new faith under Bernese protection since the 1520s, but only in 1536, just before John Calvin arrived there, did the city of Geneva fully convert to Protestantism.
 The same year, Bern conquered the hitherto Savoyard Vaud and also instituted Protestantism there.

 Despite their conversion to Protestantism, the citizens of Geneva were not ready to adopt Calvin's new strict Church order and banned him and Farel from the city in 1538.
 Three years later, following the election of a new city council, Calvin was called back.
 Step by step he implemented his strict program.
 A counter-revolt in 1555 failed, and many established families left the city.